 It only seems obvious that Project Management is the best fitting description for people like localization project managers who are versatile enough to take up this job, this commitment, and be up to the responsibilities entitled to them.

-If you are willing to have a business partner who is also a superhero and willing to provide an efficient service for you, get in contact with us.
+If you are willing to have a business partner who is also a superhero and willing to provide an efficient service for you, contact with us.